 Nearly 20 positions filled at Prince Albert, Nipawin and La Longe online schooling campuses

-A principal was hired on the Nipawin campus, and four of the seven teaching positions were filled.
+A principal has been hired for the Nipawin campus, and four of the seven teaching positions have already been hired.

-As for the La Ronge campus, the state has already hired a principal and nine teachers, and plans to hire one more teacher.
+As for the La Longe campus, the state has already hired a headmaster and nine teachers, and plans to hire a further teacher.

-Saskatchewan Minister of Education Dustin Duncan said: “We look forward to bringing together top talent from across the state to provide high-quality, flexible online education to our students, no matter where they live in the state.”
+Saskatchewan Education Minister Dustin Duncan said, “Our government is very pleased with the level of interest teachers have shown in working with new online schools.”
+“We look forward to bringing together the best talent from across the state to provide high-quality, flexible online education for our students, no matter where they live in the state.”

-The state also plans to hire student support staff for each campus.
-They provide direct support to students in person or online.
+The state also plans to hire student support staff at each campus.
+Provide direct support to students, both in person and online.

-We are also hiring for finance, information technology, human resources and communications.
+We are also hiring people in charge of finance, information technology, human resources and communications.

-Meanwhile, students in Kindergarten through Grade 12 can enroll online.
+Meanwhile, students in Kindergarten through Grade 12 can still enroll online.

 You can choose to be a full-time or part-time online student.
-They continue to connect with their local school district and have access to local supports and activities, such as speech-language pathologists and educational psychology assessments.
+They will continue to connect with local school departments and have access to community supports and activities such as speech pathologists and educational psychology assessments.

 The Sask DLC is also free for all children under the age of 22.

-If you need help registering or applying for a job, please contact Sask DLC at 306-252-1000 or email helpdesk@saskDLC.ca.
+If you need assistance registering or applying for a position, please contact Sask DLC at 306-252-1000 or email helpdesk@saskDLC.ca.